Easy Hot Chocolate Recipes that taste amazing! Everything from slow cooker hot chocolate to Hot Cocoa Cocktails we have you covered!

 Here are some of our favorite hot chocolate recipes including homemade hot chocolate, hot cocoa adaptions, and more!

 Add a splash of vanilla extract for even more flavor!
+Have fun experimenting with different combinations to find your favorite!

 The majority of these hot cocoa recipes are made with regular non-fat or whole milk here are a few ways you can adapt them for dietary restrictions.